phoenixframework/phoenix/guides/howto/custom_error_pages.md

 - end
 ```

-Now when we go back to [http://localhost:4000/such/a/wrong/path](http://localhost:4000/such/a/wrong/path), we should see a much nicer error page.
+Now, when we go back to [http://localhost:4000/such/a/wrong/path](http://localhost:4000/such/a/wrong/path), we should see a much nicer error page.
 It is worth noting that we did not render our `404.html.heex` template through our application layout, even though we want our error page to have the look and feel of the rest of our site.
 This is to avoid circular errors.
 For example, what happens if our application failed due to an error in the layout?
 Attempting to render the layout again will just trigger another error.
 So ideally we want to minimize the amount of dependencies and logic in our error templates, sharing only what is necessary.

 ## Custom exceptions

 Elixir provides a macro called `defexception/1` for defining custom exceptions.
 Exceptions are represented as structs, and structs need to be defined inside of modules.

 In order to create a custom exception, we need to define a new module.
-Conventionally this will have "Error" in the name.
-Inside of that module, we need to define a new exception with `defexception/1`, the file `lib/hello_web.ex` seems like a good place for it.
+Conventionally, this will have "Error" in the name.
+Inside that module, we need to define a new exception with `defexception/1`, the file `lib/hello_web.ex` seems like a good place for it.

 ```elixir
 defmodule HelloWeb.SomethingNotFoundError do